Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * String length for ip addresses must be at least `39` chars.
 Occurs if you set the `ip address` property to a value covering IPv6 addresses or if you enable the `ipTraceable` extension for a field with a length smaller than `39`.
 * String length for time zones must be at least `30` chars.
 Occurs if you activate the `timezone` role for a string field with a length smaller than `30`.
 * String length for uuids must be at least `36` chars.
 Occurs if you activate the `uuid` role for a string field with a length smaller than `36`.
-* The `nospace` property is deprecated.
-Use the `regexp` validator instead if needed.
 * A string can only have one special semantic (role, isbn, issn, ip address).
 * String length must not be greater than `255`; for bigger sizes use text fields.
 * The default value for an email field must be a valid email address.